You are welcome here. Learn more as Grantham's Interim President, Dr. Cheryl Hayek, shares our mission to help you achieve success through education.

 Dr. Niccole Kopit served as faculty, chair and Dean of the Mark Skousen Business School before transitioning into her current role with the University.
 Her previous experience includes serving as a corporate trainer and publishing several training sessions in the financial and legal industries.
 She served as IACBE Region V’s 2015 Board President and has a long history of presenting at national DEAC and IACBE conferences, board meetings and events.
 She recently published “Reversing the Trend: The Effect of Full-Time Faculty on Student Persistence” and “Employer Perceptions of Military Members with Online Degree” through IABPAD.
 She’s been on Cambridge Who’s Who Among Executive & Professional Women since 2007.
 Dr. Kopit holds a Bachelor of Science from Park University, a Master of Business Administration from Webster University and a Doctorate of Business Administration from Argosy University.
 She also and several certifications, including CAEL prior learning assessor, Six Sigma Green Belt and Criteria Reference Instructional Development.

 Julius Leary, MBA

-Lorchi Lo has served as a business faculty and associate chair of Foundations Faculty before transitioning into his current role.
+Lorchineng Lo has served as a business faculty and associate chair of Foundations Faculty before transitioning into his current role.
 Prior to Grantham, he held positions in management and recruiting within the telecommunication and service industries.
-He currently sits on the McGraw-Hill advisory board.
+He currently sits on the McGraw-Hill advisory board and the SHRM-KC college relations committee.
 Mr. Lo earned a Bachelor of Science in Business Administration from Dana College and holds a Master of Business Administration from Keller Graduate School of Management.
 He is currently working toward a Doctorate in Education at Creighton University.